Description:

 Let’s build and execute the “CheckboxDef” example.

-• Create a Form definition called “CheckboxDef.”
-Navigate to Forms - Definitions in the left pane to create it.
-On the Form Definitions page, select Actions - Create.
-Check with your FlowWright administrator if you don't have access to generate Form Definitions.
+- Create a Form Definition called “CheckboxDef.”
+Navigate to Forms > Definitions on the left pane to create it.
+On the Form Definitions page, select Actions > Create.
+Check with your FlowWright administrator if you do not have access to generate form definitions.

-• Double-click the “Checkbox” widget to configure the “Settings” properties.
+- Double-click the “Checkbox” widget to configure its “Settings” properties.
 Provide a name for the widget.
-Enter the static values in “value, key” format.
-The “key” is required to configure the conditional display (show or hide) of other Form fields.
-Set the default “key” value to render the checkbox as pre-selected.
-Select the display type as “horizontal” or “vertical”.
-Select the “Required” checkbox for mandatory input.
-Select the “Multiple items” checkbox to select multiple items from the drop-down list.
-Select the “Hide” checkbox to hide this widget at runtime.
-Select the “Read-Only” checkbox to view the list without making any selections.
-Select the “Allow” checkbox to select or unselect all options using a single select checkbox.
-Click the Save button.
+Enter static values in the “value, key” format.
+The “key” is required to control the conditional display (show or hide) of other form fields.
+Set the default “key” value to pre-select the checkbox.
+Choose the display layout as “horizontal” or “vertical.”
+Check the “Required” box for mandatory input.
+Check the “Multiple items” box to allow multiple options to be selected from the drop-down list.
+Check the “Hide” box to hide this widget at runtime.
+Check the “Read-Only” box to view the list without making selections.
+Check the “Allow” box to enable selecting or unselecting all options with a single checkbox.
+Click the “Save” button.

-• Double-click the “Checkbox” widget to configure the “Conditions” properties.
-Click the plus sign (+) to insert an empty row.
-Configure the display conditions here.
-Provide the control key value and map it to the required Form field to show under this condition.
-Otherwise, the selected Form field is hidden at runtime.
-The example below shows the label and text Form fields at runtime when the user selects the appropriate “Show” checkbox.
+- Double-click the “Checkbox” widget to configure the “Conditions” properties.
+Click the plus sign (+) to add an empty row.
+Set up the display conditions here.
+Enter the control key value and link it to the necessary Form field to display it under this condition.
+Otherwise, the selected Form field remains hidden at runtime.
+The example below illustrates the label and text Form fields at runtime when the user selects the appropriate “Show” checkbox.
 Click the plus sign (+) to add more display conditions.
-The Form controls are displayed when the appropriate checkbox values are selected at runtime.
-Click the Save button.
+The Form controls appear when the correct checkbox values are selected at runtime.
+Click the “Save” button.

-• Double-click the “Checkbox” widget to configure the “Styling” properties.
-Select the checkbox to apply bold, italic, and underline styles to the label.
-Select the Fore and Back colors from the drop-down list.
-Select the font size from the drop-down list.
-Provide the syntax for the CSS styles.
+- Double-click the “Checkbox” widget to configure the “Styling” properties.
+Select the checkbox to add bold, italic, and underline styles to the label.
+Choose the Fore and Back colors from the drop-down list.
+Pick the font size from the drop-down list.
+Provide the CSS syntax.
 Select the classes to apply from the global drop-down list.
-Click the Save button.
+Click the “Save” button.

-• Double-click the “Checkbox” widget to configure the “Other” properties.
-Enter the tool tip text.
-Click the Save button.
+- Double-click the “Checkbox” widget to configure the “Other” properties.
+Enter the tooltip text and then click the “Save” button.

-• Save the Form definition.
-Select Actions - Create Form Instance from the menu.
-Generate a new Form Instance and select the check box to edit it.
-Check with your FlowWright administrator if you don't have access to generate Form Instances.
+- Save the Form Definition.
+Choose Actions > Create Form Instance from the menu.
+Generate a new form instance and select the box to edit it.
+Contact your FlowWright administrator if you are unable to create Form Instances.

 Definition Sample: